team 1540: Building a roadmap to success

 General Outreach Philosophy:

 As a driving force behind all of our outreach efforts, the Flaming Chickens believe that connection lies at the heart of all impact.
 Building personal connections with everyone involved in our outreach efforts allows Team 1540 to strive to make the world a better place.
-From developing engineering solutions for homeless communities in Portland, Oregon, to LEGO tutorials for educators and students around the globe, Team 1540 creates change through connecting with people.
+From developing engineering solutions for homeless communities in Portland, Oregon, to LEGO tutorials for educators and students around the globe, Team 1540 creates change through connecting with people and spreading our model for success.

 Throughout our history, the Flaming Chickens have fostered a myriad of relationships, and through these connections lasting impact.
 By focusing on connections, the Flaming Chickens create events to maximize the FIRST experience, give back through community-focused engineering, spread the word about FIRST, and inspire the next generation of STEAM leaders.
 Understanding our community allows us to make a difference, and innovation drives us to set and accomplish our goals.